Achno/gowall/README.md

 # Contributions :handshake:

-If you wish to contribute by adding a new theme please open an `issue`
+If you wish to contribute by adding a new theme please open an `issue` I would also be very happy if you can provide the `rgb values` of your theme as well :) but not required if it's popular

-I would also be very happy if you can provide the `rgb values` of your theme as well :) but not required if it's popular
+Feel free to suggest any cool features that would improve gowall even further by opening an `issue`